-Review of How to Read a Syringe on YouTube
+View a supplementary YouTube video on How to Read a Syringe

 Insulin is administered using a specific insulin syringe.
 Insulin syringes are marked in units, not milliliters (mL), because insulin is prescribed by providers in units, not mLs.
 Insulin syringes are available in two different sizes, one of which can hold 50 units and one which can hold 100 units.
 A regular syringe marked in milliliters should never be used to administer insulin.
 All insulin syringes have orange caps for quick identification, but verify the markings are in units to prevent a medication error.
 See Figure 18.3 for an image of a 50-unit insulin syringe with a white safety shield attached.